adlnet/xAPI-Spec/xAPI.md

 #### 6.4.1 How To Handle Each Scenario

 ##### General
-* The LRS must record the application's name and a unique consumer key (identifier);
+* The LRS must record the application's name and a unique consumer key (identifier).
-* The LRS must provide a mechanism to complete this registration, or delegate to another system that provides such a mechanism;
+* The LRS must provide a mechanism to complete this registration, or delegate to another system that provides such a mechanism.
 The means by which this registration is accomplished are not defined by OAuth or the xAPI.

 ##### Application registered + known user